AriadnaRosario/Midterm-proyecto-1/README.md

 Uses functional programming methods like:
 - filter() → to select movies by genre or rating
 - map() → to transform movie data
 - random selection → to display a random movie

+### How to use
+You choose and hit the given categories

 ---

 ###  Logical
 **Movie Genre Recommender**
 Applies rule-based logic to return movie suggestions based on selected genre

+### How to use
+You choose from the given genre and hit get recommendation

 ---